Andrey Belozersky: Work at Moscow University

 In 1930, Belozersky met Alexander Robert Kiesel during a trip to Moscow and was invited to work at the Department of Plant Biochemistry at Moscow University, which was being created at that time.
 Under the guidance of A. R. Kiesel, Belozersky began to study plant proteins at different stages of plant ontogenesis, in particular nucleoproteins, which are complexes of proteins with nucleic acids.

-Since 1930, A. N. Belozersky worked at the Department of Plant Biochemistry of Moscow State University.
-He started as an assistant (1930-1932), then became an associate professor (1932-1943) and finally a professor (1943-1972).
-In 1938 he was awarded the degree of candidate of sciences, and in 1943 he defended his dissertation for the degree of Doctor of Biological Sciences on the topic "Nucleoproteins and polynucleic acids of plants".
+Beginning in 1930, A. N. Belozersky worked at the Department of Plant Biochemistry of Moscow State University.
+He started as an assistant (1930–1932), then became an associate professor (1932–1943), and finally a professor (1943–1972).
+In 1938, he was awarded the degree of Candidate of Sciences, and in 1943, he defended his dissertation for the degree of Doctor of Biological Sciences on the topic "Nucleoproteins and polynucleic acids of plants."

 In 1943, A. N. Belozersky was appointed professor of the Biological Faculty of Moscow State University.
 In 1960, he was appointed Head of the Department of Plant Biochemistry of Moscow State University (now the Department of Molecular Biology of the Faculty of Biology of Moscow State University).
 After the death of A. N. Belozersky, the department was headed by his student, academician A. S. Spirin.

-From 1951 to 1954, A. N. Belozersky was director of the Biology and Soil Research Institute, and in1954-1960 - Head of the Botanical Department of the Biology and Soil Faculty.
+From 1951 to 1954, A. N. Belozersky was director of the Biology and Soil Research Institute and, between 1954 and 1960, he was head of the Botanical Department of the Biology and Soil Faculty.

-In 1963, A. N. Belozersky became the head of the newly organized Department of Virology at the Biology and Soil Faculty, in 1965 - the newly created problematic interfaculty laboratory of Bioorganic Chemistry, which in 1991 became the A. N. Belozersky Research Institute of Physico—Chemical Biology.
+In 1963, A. N. Belozersky became the head of the newly organized Department of Virology at the Biology and Soil Faculty, and in 1965, the newly created problematic interfaculty laboratory of Bioorganic Chemistry, which in 1991 became the A. N. Belozersky Research Institute of Physico-Chemical Biology.

 A. N. Belozersky was directly involved in the renovation and modernization of laboratories and participated in the creation of new places for practical classes.
-He improved the existing lecture courses for students of the Faculty of Biology and created new ones.
+He improved the existing lecture courses for students in the Faculty of Biology and created new ones.
 He wrote a "Practical Guide to Plant Biochemistry" together with N.I.
 Proskuryakov.

 A. N. Belozersky was very fond of young people, closely following the educational and scientific activities of students.
 Belozersky created a large school of Russian biochemists (A. S. Spirin, A. S. Antonov, B. F. Vanyushin, I. B. Naumova, etc.).
-Under his leadership, a large number of people defended their PhD and doctoral dissertations, and a number of students became members of the Russian Academy of Sciences (RAS).
+Under his leadership, a large number of people defended their PhDs and doctoral dissertations, and a number of students became members of the Russian Academy of Sciences (RAS).